JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/navigation-stack-wwdc-2022.md

 <br/>

 This is important.
 The `NavigationLink` has 2 arguments:

 1. The value sent during the navigation
-1. The "link" that is displayed before the navigation.
+2. The "link" that is displayed before the navigation event.
 This could be a simple button, or a custom view.

 In that example above, the user would see a link in the `ContentView` that says `"Test Navigating"` though, when it's tapped it does nothing.